p3lim-wow/Dashi/README.md

 # Dashi

-Dashi is a framework that simplifies addon creation.
+Dashi is a boilerplate that simplifies addon creation.

 Yes, the name is a pun.
 Yes, you can use this if you want.